RESTORATION & CONSERVATION SERVICES | FURNITURE RESTORATION

 Despite the owners placing a protective mat underneath the base of the bowl, a small hole in this waterproof mat allowed water that spilled over the shallow bowl to trickle onto the wooden veneer.
 Over time, the sustained exposure to water caused the veneers to lift.

 When we received the table, these lifting veneers had dried out.
 We re-hydrated each damaged section of veneer to make it more flexible and to soften the adhesive, which allowed us to remove each section.
 Once removed these section were clamped between two boards to flatten them, and then relaid in the traditional way.
 Once reaffixed and dry, the whole table top was coloured and French polished to match the original finish.

 Furniture Restoration FAQs

 What sort of furniture do you restore?

-We restore a wide range of traditional, modern and contemporary furniture for private individuals and professional clients, ranging from single items of furniture to large collections.
+We restore a wide variety of traditional, modern and contemporary furniture for private individuals and professional clients, ranging from single items of furniture to large collections.

-Much of the work we carry out involves restoring traditional solid wood furniture, however we also restore furniture made from or featuring substantial amounts of materials other than wood, including glass, brass, marble and Perspex.
+Much of the work we carry out involves restoring traditional solid wood furniture, however we also restore furniture made from or featuring substantial amounts of other materials, including glass, brass, marble and Perspex.
 We restore mid to late-20th and 21st Century design furniture made from chipboard or plywood, and furniture featuring unusual or exotic veneers, including vellum or shagreen.

 We are the trusted and preferred choice of many leading museums, antiques dealers, interior designers and private individuals who appreciate the expertise and attention to detail we bring to every furniture restoration project, whether large or small.

 What furniture restoration services do you offer?

-Our goal is to ensure that every piece of furniture returns to the client in a state that delights and exceeds expectations and for people with busy lives looking for efficient, fuss free furniture restoration solutions, Plowden & Smith offers a truly complete furniture restoration service.
+Our goal is to ensure that every piece of furniture returns to the client in a state that delights and exceeds expectation.
+For people with busy lives looking for efficient, fuss free furniture restoration solutions, Plowden & Smith offers a truly complete furniture restoration service.